 Photo: Mark Dellas

 My first book is I Am Here You Are Not I Love You (Univ. of Iowa Press, 2025).
 I also made a short documentary film.
 I’m interested in the people that shape places and places that shape people—and the people and places that have shaped me.
 (That’s meant writing a lot about Buffalo, New York.)
 I’m also a cofounder and publisher of Foundlings Press, senior editor at Traffic East, and founder of the Carrowduff Arts consultancy and production company.
 News and new work are below.
-Follow my Substack for more frequent updates, conversations, and experiments.
+Follow my Substack and the Organizing Isolation podcast for more frequent updates, conversations, and experiments.

 Latest